LyricHagen/CTF-Writeups/GlacierCTF-2025/Glacier2025-Wisdom.md

 ## Takeaways

 - Strings in binaries can reveal important clues about program behavior.
-- XOR encryption is reversible - you can decrypt by XORing again with the same key.
+- XOR encryption is reversible; you can decrypt by XORing again with the same key.
 - Static analysis with tools like Ghidra lets you solve challenges without running the binary.
-- Understanding the math behind an encryption algorithm allows you to reverse it algebraically rather than brute-forcing.
+- Understanding the math behind an encryption algorithm lets you reverse it algebraically rather than brute-forcing.